Taludas/WholesomeHaciendaHaul/Readme.md

 This is a modular overhaul of the DLC10 Seeds of Change which touches nearly every aspect of newly introduced gameplay into the sandbox mod.
 Pick and choose which changes you like the most!

-## German Description/Deutsche Beschreibung:
-[Hier](https://drive.google.com/file/d/1XuLAhn64quZtXhRGoY9ycfVPHxAzi_4x/view?usp=sharing) findet Ihr die deutsche Beschreibung der Mod mit allen Inhalten und Changelogs.
+## How to use
+-
+- Be sure how to use either the [Anno Mod Manager](https://www.nexusmods.com/anno1800/mods/35) or the [Anno Mod Loader](https://github.com/xforce/anno1800-mod-loader) directly.
+- Make sure you always have the latest version of the Anno Mod Loader installed.
+- download the mod archieve from [GitHub releases](https://github.com/Taludas/WholesomeHaciendaHaul/releases)

 **I HIGHLY SUGGEST TO LOAD THE GAME UPWITH A PRE-DLC10 SAVE FOR COMPATIBILITY!**

 **Remove all older versions of this mod.
 If you remove modules mid play through you might get funny results.**

+## German Description/Deutsche Beschreibung:
+[Hier](https://drive.google.com/file/d/1XuLAhn64quZtXhRGoY9ycfVPHxAzi_4x/view?usp=sharing) findet Ihr die deutsche Beschreibung der Mod mit allen Inhalten und Changelogs.

-## Changelog:
+## Changelog

 ### Patch-Notes Version 1.2